jacklowrie/piazza-bot/CONTRIBUTING.md

 ## Branch Structure
 I'm working my way towards a more traditional GitFlow.
-- `develop` is the work horse.
-As features are completed, they're merged into `develop`.
-When a release is ready, a PR is opened from `develop` to `main`.
+- `main` is the primary branch.
+Only fully-functional PRs should be opened to main.
-- `main` doesn't get commits directly (beyond docs/github config etc), but instead gets pull-requests from `develop`.
-These PRs should include fully-functional features.
+- `production` is the production branch.
+It should never be pushed to directly, and PRs should only be opened from `main`.
+Any commits/PRs are automatically and immediately deployed.
 - `feature-[*]` Branches with "feature" prepended are feature branches.
 Most work happens in these.
 - I'm really hoping we never need a `hotfix`, but if we do, we'll make it then.